DarrMirr/fp_define/README.md

-# fp_define
+# Short and expressive way to define function at Java
-Short and expressive way to define function at Java
+Alternative ways to define function at Java